Customer area

 • required integrations

-• level of customization
+• level of customisation

 It is important to distinguish between: